anmolshrvstv/llm-for-concept-drift-in-pm/README.md

-# llm-for-concept-drift-in-pm
-Large Language Models used for detecting point of concept drift in event logs.
+this is the work i have done in my internship at iiit-allahabad. we used Bert, a LLM to summarize the event logs using NLP and detect the point of concept drift.